Neighborhood Services

 With a CityKey ID, Chicagoans can unlock access to all our city has to offer.
 It serves as an official form of ID, library card, Ventra card, and Chicago Rx prescription drug discount card.
 It provides savings at local participating Chicago businesses, sporting events, and cultural institutions.

-Read more about the CityKey and make an appointment to apply at the City Clerk website.
+Find out more about getting your own CityKey ID at the City Clerk website. -

 The City's residential Blue Cart program provides bi-weekly recycling services to single-family homes and multi-unit buildings with four or fewer units.
 Learn more at the City of Chicago website.